WHAT TO DO IN DELHI + TIPS FOR SOLO FEMALE TRAVELERS

 Top 7 Places to See in Delhi

 At the center of New Delhi stands the 42 m high India Gate, an “Arc-de-Triomphe” like archway in the middle of a crossroad.
-It commemorates the 70,000 Indian soldiers who gave their lives fighting the British army during the World War I.
+It commemorates the 70,000 Indian soldiers who gave their lives fighting the British army during World War I.

 The structure is made up of pure white marble.
 The architect chose the lotus as the symbol common to Hinduism, Buddhism, Jainism, and Islam.
 People following any religion are free to visit the temple to pray or meditate.

-Akshardham Temple in New Delhi epitomizes 10,000 years of Indian culture in all its breathtaking grandeur, beauty, wisdom and bliss.
+Akshardham Temple in New Delhi epitomizes 10,000 years of Indian culture in all its breathtaking grandeur, beauty, wisdom, and bliss.
 It brilliantly showcases the essence of India’s ancient architecture, traditions, and timeless spiritual messages.

 The Akshardham experience is an enlightening journey through India’s glorious art, values, and contributions to the progress, happiness, and harmony of mankind – and it is the world’s largest Hindu temple.

-Even today, weekly prayer on Friday is organized and at a time 20,000 people can take shelter in the place.
-There are lots of things that you would see like relics on the North Side gate, and many others.
+Even today, weekly prayer on Friday is organized, and at a time, 20,000 people can take shelter in the place.
+There are lots of things that you would see, like relics on the North Side gate and many others.

 Tomb of Safdarjung

-Delhi is all about the splendid Mughal architecture, and there is one more beauty that you shouldn’t miss out and that is “Tomb of Safdarjung.”
+Delhi is all about the splendid Mughal architecture, and there is one more beauty that you shouldn’t miss out on, and that is the “Tomb of Safdarjung.”
 Safdarjung is an open garden tomb and was constructed somewhere in the late 18th century.

 The tomb built by the Nawab Shujaud Daula (son of Safdurjung) is the last tomb built with the Mughal architectural style.
 The tomb is built using red and brownish yellow sandstone.
-The main entrance gate gives a glorious view of the entire tomb surrounded by garden on each side.
+The main entrance gate gives a glorious view of the entire tomb, surrounded by a garden on each side.
 There are several rooms and a library in the tomb.

-Places to Visit Near Delhi
+Places to Visit Near Delhi as a Solo Traveler

 Great Trips to Take from Delhi

 During my visits to India, I have always made sure to add a plus one destination to my trip.
 I mean to say that I would always plan my trip in a way that I’d cover another place around Delhi.
-They are all so beautiful, you cannot miss them!
+They are all so beautiful.
+You cannot miss them!